pilgrimtabby/orwell/README.md

 Orwell modifies your `/etc/hosts` file and flushes the DNS cache.
 This should be generally harmless, but things could rarely go wrong, so you've been warned.

+Orwell stores a backup of your `/etc/hosts` file in `~/.config/orwell/backup_file`.
+If you need to, you can use this file to restore `/etc/hosts` to its original state.

 To uninstall Orwell, just delete it.
 You may also want to delete its configuration files, which are stored in `~/.config/orwell`.
 All modifications made to `/etc/hosts` are preceded with a comment that says "Orwell config", so if you want/need to delete those modifications, you can open `/etc/hosts` and do so using `sudo nano` or another text editor program.